Momen-j/Atlus-Navigator/README.md

 DATABASE_URL = XXX
 ```
 5. Adjust the ```docker-compose.yml``` file to use your database credentials.
-6. Run the docker command in order to start the bot.
+6. Run the below docker command in order to start the bot.
 If you don't have docker installed, download it using the [official guide](https://docs.docker.com/engine/install/).
 ```
 docker compose up -d --build
 ```